XamDR/XamDR/README.md

-- 👋 Hi, I’m Max Díaz
+- 👋 Hi, I’m Max Díaz.
 - 👀 I’m interested in Software development, and in particular in Android development.
 - 🌱 I’m currently learning Flutter and Go.
 - 💞️ I’m looking to collaborate on open source projects related to native Android development.
-- 📫 How to reach me: email me at maxdr.mat@gmail.com
+- 📫 How to reach me: email me at maxdr.mat@gmail.com.

 <!---
 XamDR/XamDR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.